Eggs in Purgatory or Uova in Purgatorio

 1. Preheat your oven to 400 F degrees.

 2. In a 10 inch skillet heat up the olive oil on medium low flame and add the sliced onion with a pinch of sea salt.
 Toss to coat and allow to cook for about 10 minutes, until translucent and they begin to get some color.
-Add the red pepper flakes and the bell pepper.
+Add the red pepper flakes, red chili and the bell pepper.
 Allow to cook an additional 5 minutes until the peppers begin to soften.
 Add the grated garlic and cook for 30 seconds then add the tomatoes, cover with a lid and let cook for about 5 minutes until the tomatoes burst and start releasing all their juices.

 3. Stir in the lemon juice, season with the sea salt and black pepper and at this point add the olives and/or artichoke hearts if using.
 Stir to combine and sprinkle with the green onion.
 Gently crack in the eggs, making sure not to break the yolk.